embeddedmz/httpclient-cpp/README.md

 A mutex is used to increment/decrement atomically the count of CHTTPClient objects.

-`curl_global_init` is called when the count reaches one and `curl_global_cleanup` is called when the counter become zero.
+`curl_global_init` is called when the count of CHTTPClient objects equals to zero (when instanciating the first object).
+`curl_global_cleanup` is called when the count of CHTTPClient objects become zero (when all CHTTPClient objects are destroyed).

 Do not share CHTTPClient objects across threads as this would mean accessing libcurl handles from multiple threads at the same time which is not allowed.

-The method SetNoSignal can be set to skip all signal handling.
+The method SetNoSignal can be used to skip all signal handling.
 This is important in multi-threaded applications as DNS resolution timeouts use signals.
 The signal handlers quite readily get executed on other threads.

 ## HTTP Proxy Tunneling Support

 An HTTP Proxy can be set to use for the upcoming request.
 To specify a port number, append :[port] to the end of the host name.
 If not specified, `libcurl` will default to using port 1080 for proxies.
 The proxy string may be prefixed with `http://` or `https://`.
 If no HTTP(S) scheme is specified, the address provided to `libcurl` will be prefixed with `http://` to specify an HTTP proxy.
-A proxy host string can embedded user + password.
+A proxy host string can embed user + password.
 The operation will be tunneled through the proxy as curl option `CURLOPT_HTTPPROXYTUNNEL` is enabled by default.
 A numerical IPv6 address must be written within [brackets].